 As he puts it, "It’s paramount that we think about the full funnel when it comes to measurement.
 Of course, ROI is a slam dunk since it represents how our work directly impacts the bottom line."

 He adds, "But let’s not discount the importance of other measures of long-range brand strength.
-With only 5% of buyers in-market at any given time, you need to ensure your brand creates pull for decision-makers now and in the future."
+With only 1% of buyers in-market at any given time during economic uncertainty, you need to ensure your brand creates pull for decision-makers now and in the future."

 To create a strong brand identity, you'll want to: